COSC3020/brute-force-sorting-tlaceby/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+**Solution**

+The **best-case** scenario is when the array is already sorted.
+In this case, the function will only generate one permutation, and the check function will return true in the first iteration.
+Therefore, the best-case input would be an already sorted array in ascending order.
+The best case scenario would yield a runtime complexity of $\Theta(n)$ as the check function would still need to iterate $n$ times.

+The **worst-case** scenario is when the array is given in a descending order.
+This would require $n!$ iterations where for each of one we must iterate another $n$ times in the check function.
+This would yeid a total runtime complexity of $\Theta(n \times n!)$.